jainskariah/twilionotification/README.md

 #whatsapp_ssh_IP_notification.py

-This is most updated code that will only list the SSH login section users IP address.
+This code that will only list the SSH login section users IP address.

+#usinglastcommand.py

+This Script will fetch the details of login IP using LAST command in Linux and notify the Client.
+This will be the best choice to use as compared to other two script this will not take much time and execution is much faster.

+Script whatsapp.py and whatsapp_ssh_IP_notification.py this by use secure log to fetch details.
+If the log size is in GB then the time taken to read and send the details is much higher compared to using Last Command function.